citusdata/citus_docs/get_started/what_is_citus.rst

 When to Use Citus
 =================

 Citus serves many use cases.
 Two common ones are scaling multi-tenant (B2B) databases and real-time analytics.
+In addition to the information below, there are examples of Citus `use-cases <https://www.citusdata.com/use-cases>`_ and `customer case studies <https://www.citusdata.com/solutions/case-studies>`_ on our main web site.

 .. _mt_blurb: